 Normal hair density is defined as 300 to 400 hairs/cm squared.
 A 25% loss of hair density is the definition of hair loss.

 Q. How much hair has someone lost when they begin to see thinning or loss of hair?

 A: When patients can see or appreciate hair loss, it means that the patient has lost approximately 50% of their hair.

 Q. How much hair does the average person lose in a day?

 A: The average hair loss on a daily basis will be between 100 and 200 strands of hair.

 Q. How fast does hair grow?

 A: Hair rate growth will differ based on the patient’s ethnicity.
-Asians typically have the fastest growing hair while African-Americans will have the slowest growing hair.
+Asians typically have the fastest-growing hair, while African-Americans will have the slowest-growing hair.
 Other ethnicities will fall between these two cohorts.
-On average, a hair will grow approximately 1cm a month.
+On average, hair will grow approximately 1cm a month.